 - Shall, in collaboration with the Executive Council, prepare an annual budget.

 - Shall perform the duties of the president in the event of his or her absence, resignation, or inability to perform.

 - Shall be responsible for coordinating the program portion of the meetings and for making the arrangements for the luncheon meetings of the CSRA.

 - Shall take minutes of meetings of the general membership and of the Executive Council and prepare them for publication.

 - Shall cooperate with the CSRA President and the Executive Council in sending CSRA correspondence.

 - Shall be responsible for managing the budget approved by the Executive Council.

-- Shall be responsible for authorizing the disbursement of CSRA operating funds within the parameters of the budget approved by the Executive Council.
+- Shall be responsible for authorizing the disbursement of CSRA funds within the parameters of the budget approved by the Executive Council.